espressif/esp-idf/docs/en/api-reference/network/esp_eth.rst

 Connect Driver to TCP/IP Stack
 ------------------------------

 Up until now, we have installed the Ethernet driver.
-From the view of OSI (Open System Interconnection), we're still on level 2 (i.e. Data Link Layer).
-While we can detect link up and down events and gain MAC address in user space, it's infeasible to obtain the IP address, let alone send an HTTP request.
+From the view of OSI (Open System Interconnection), we are still on level 2 (i.e., Data Link Layer).
+While we can detect link up and down events and gain MAC address in user space, it is infeasible to obtain the IP address, let alone send an HTTP request.
 The TCP/IP stack used in ESP-IDF is called LwIP.
 For more information about it, please refer to :doc:`LwIP <../../api-guides/lwip>`.

 To connect the Ethernet driver to TCP/IP stack, follow these three steps: